 Owners of small businesses and business startups often must make difficult decisions regarding the allocations of resources.
 One of the most important investments a business owner can make is to purchase business insurance that will protect its company from property damage, business interruptions and liability claims.
 The type and amount of coverage you need will be predicated on the magnitude and nature of risks that your business faces and the amount you are prepared to pay in the event of a loss.
-As an experienced Miami business insurance lawyer, I recognize that business owners must confront tough choices regarding the allocation of funds, so we have provided an overview of the types of business insurance coverage business owners might want to consider.

 Coverage for Real Property, Personal Property & Intangible Property